RatDotRaw/TagLens/progress.md

 ## saving data into database

 - [x] research what database to use (neo4j, NetworkX (serverless), simple csv)
+  - [x] save gathered data in database
-  - [ ] save gathered data in database
+  - [ ] extra: save data in sqlite database

+I chose for neo4j because it is a graph database that can handle the complexity of my data. it also has a web interface that allows me to visualize the data in a graph format and query the data in a graph format.

 ## Technical